-Jasdeep Kler, Director of Program Development and Evaluation
+Jasdeep Kler, Evaluation Director

 Jasdeep holds a Master’s of Public Health degree from the University of Michigan.
 As a student, he had the opportunity to work with the Center for Healthy Minds, where he developed a passion for mindfulness.
 He is now bringing his knowledge and skills working with youth to incorporate trauma-informed mindfulness into his workshops.
 He is also using his public health background to assist in program development, evaluation, and reporting.

 Lucy Cahill is a lifelong visual artist and craft maker, specializing in illustration and concert poster design.
 Her work has spanned themes such as the feminine body, mass consumerism, and the visual motifs of mid century print media, and reflects an introspective yet interrogative artistic inner voice.
 Her past work in curation and arts administration has informed her role as YAA’s Creative Director, where she commits to centering youth experiences and youth creative visions by amplifying their ideas to reach broader audiences.